 Published

-While no herbs are true magic bullets, a certain class of plant medicine called “nootropics” comes pretty close.
+While no herbs are true magic bullets at improving cognition and mental performance, nootropic herbs come pretty close.
 Except instead of magic, it’s really the science of compounds that act as potent brain antioxidants and provide neurotransmitter support for a sense of zero-ed in focus.
+It’s important to note here that nootropics can be anything that improves brain health (minerals, vitamins, pharmaceuticals, etc), but today we’re going to focus on herbs.

 WHAT ARE NOOTROPICS?

-Nootropics are a unique class of herbs that help bring blood flow to the brain, and help to drain excess fluids that can keep us feeling foggy.
-While there are some nootropics that have more of a bitter taste to them (which is part of that ‘clearing and draining’ action that can reduce the boggy ‘dampness’ in the mind), others are more aromatic, stimulating circulation and helping us get more blood flow up to the brain.
+Nootropic herbs are a unique group that help to bring blood flow to the brain, and help to drain excess fluids that can keep us feeling foggy.
+While there are some nootropic herbs that have more of a bitter taste to them (which is part of that ‘clearing and draining’ action that can reduce the boggy ‘dampness’ in the mind), others are more aromatic, stimulating circulation and helping us get more blood flow up to the brain.
 As one of our favorite podcasts guests Dr. Amen says, minding your blood flow is one of the best ways to support and protect against cognitive decline, low motivation and low mood.
 He also says that his patients who take Ginkgo have some of the “prettiest brains” he’s seen on his SPECT scans – one of the nootropics we’ll be discussing today!

 Many nootropics are actually multifaceted and overlap with other herb classes we’ve discussed on the blog.
 Bacopa, for example, helps to support blood flow, focus, and memory, while also reducing stress and acting as a nervine that calms and centers the nervous system.
 Rosemary, another excellent nootropic that specifically serves our memory and retention, also acts as a ‘damp-draining’ aromatic that clears the mind so that we can gain more perspective for our lives and make healthier decisions.
 Other nootropics double as digestive bitters, aiding digestion so that poor breakdown of food does not affect our mental state and clarity.